Mvgnu/MCP-Host/backend/README.md

 ```

 For a fully orchestrated run—including ephemeral Postgres and backend bootstrapping—use the shell
 script under `scripts/remediation_harness/` (documented in the harness README).
-The script tags
+The harness now
-results with `validation: remediation_flow` so future rollups can track regression coverage.
+emits a JSON manifest enumerating the executed validation tags so dashboards can ingest
+`validation:remediation_flow`, `validation:remediation-concurrency`, and the chaos matrix lineage.